top of page

 There are a few different ways inheriting a property can affect your taxes, whether you live in it, sell it, or rent it out.
 Many of these vary by where the property is located and what you decide to do with it.

 • Local property tax Based on the tax-assessed value of the property you inherit, this tax amount is set by the local municipality in which the home is located.
 Property tax rates vary widely, so it’s an important factor to calculate in when deciding if you’re going to hold the property long-term.
 If these taxes were included in the deceased’s existing mortgage, they are very likely up-to-date.
-However, if the home was paid off or you aren’t sure they were included, check with the local tax office to make sure there are no past due taxes on the property.
+However, if the home was paid off or you aren’t sure they were included, check with the local tax office to make sure there are no past-due taxes on the property.
 They’ll need to be paid biannually.

 • State inheritance tax Some states – like Virginia – do not charge an estate or inheritance tax.
 If the deceased lived in a state that does, however, this will be charged at the time of inheritance.
 This tax is typically based on the value of the entirety of the estate.
 The states that charge inheritance taxes generally give you at least eight months to file a return.